 Some organisations may be located in countries outside of Europe where data protection laws are not as strict as they are in the UK.
 Where your personal data is being transferred outside the EU, we will undertake an assessment of the level of protection in light of the circumstances surrounding the transfer.
 We will make sure that any transfers are not repetitive and only limited to the minimum amount of information possible.
 In certain circumstances we may need to seek your consent unless there is an overriding legal need to transfer the information.

-You have a right to request a copy of the personal information we hold about you, known as a data subject access request.
+You have a right to request a copy of the personal data we hold about you, known as a data subject access request.
 You also have the right to request that information we hold about you be updated or removed (whether because it may be incorrect, or has changed since you first told us or otherwise).
-These requests are free of charge and can be sent to our Privacy Partner, at email@example.com.
+These requests are free of charge and can be sent to our Privacy Partner, at firstname.lastname@example.org.

 You can ask us to limit the way in which we are using your information or object to certain types of processing.
 We will do our best to comply with your request unless we have to use the information for legitimate business or legal purposes.